tobek/laminae/00-v-facets.md

 ## Means

 The facets of REF[Creation], REF[Equilibrium], and REF[Dissolution] are forces that fuel reality.
-They are, respectively: the inhale, the pause, and the exhale---an endless cycle that every being TODO
+They are, respectively: the inhale, the pause, and the exhale---a cycle harnessed by every being in support of its goals.
+TODO carry out tasks

-are harnessed by all beings, in the service of other goals or facets or sometimes only in the service of itself.

-Creative destruction is still constructive in a sense.

-creation is the inhale, preservation is the pause, destruction is the exhale. some creation myth about an ur-god whose breathing supplies the powers of these planes.
+These three facets lie in a careful balance, for any disparity would over aeons result respectively in overflow, stagnation, or annihilation.
+Those who believe that the same matter has been endlessly cycling into an infinite past feel this balance very deeply, but those who believe that there was once nothing and at some point something came into being must also believe in a delicate imbalance in favor of creation in order to explain our presence.

+where other facets can be antagonistic towards each other the facets of Means tend to acknowledge the necessity this balance, for each would flail in the absence of one of the others.

 creation is an imbalance that eventually spills over into cardinal worlds. destruction is an imbalance that can only be fueled by cardinal worlds. the two forces are linked via cardinal worlds. preservation...

 ### Creation

+REF[Creation] is the construction of new ideas, new energy, and new matter.
+Combining forms to make new ones is a manner of creation, and even creative destruction is constructive for it adds shape to what it is destroying.
+As the artist will tell you, creative forces can be as maddening as they are inspiring, and take tremendous effort to harness with purpose.

+On REF[laminae](cosmography#laminae) this facet results in a spillover TODO

-- Activity, energy, passion, ambitiousness, agitation, change, mutation, excitation, creativity
+REF[Creation] tends towards activity, energy, passion, agitation, change, mutation, excitation, creativity, egoism, instability, uncertainty, and dynamism.
-- Self-centeredness, egoistic, individualizing, driven, moving, dynamic

 ### Equilibrium

-observation? others kinda too require

-- Maintenance, harmony, protection, purity (not as in "goodness" but as in "pureness of essence"), serenity, being-ness, renewal, preservation, persistence
-- stagnation
+REF[Equilibrium] is the balance and cycle of creative and destructive energies.
+On REF[laminae](cosmography#laminae) this facet often manifests as TODO transit point for mediating these alternating forces, also reaching out to cardinal worlds to tweak

+REF[Equilibrium] tends towards maintenance, harmony, protection, pureness of essence, persistence, stagnation, indifference, serenity, observation, renewal, inertia, and preservation.

 ### Dissolution

-destruction is scary, and powerful, but not evil in the slightest, and is perfectly necessary

-think also of dissolution of the things that no longer serve you, letting go.

-destruction takes many paths. some approach it pursuing glee in the act of destruction itself, but this is a less pure desire, as it necessitates a cycle of creation which allows them to continue destruction. the true believers do not want anything to rise in the place of the destroyed, especially not a new order that might be more to their liking. they want literal nothing.

-- like measuring what you need
-- Finality, destruction, subversion, nullification, loss, darkness, ignorance, inertia, apathy, indifference, anxiety, insensitivity, imbalance, impurity, delusion, negativity, dullness, waste, death
+REF[Dissolution] is powerful and frightening to most mortals, but essential.
+It takes many paths.
+Some pursue glee in the act of destruction itself, while others patiently shepherd---or simply observe---natural forces of dissipation take hold.
+On a less cosmic scale dissolution concerns measuring and understanding what one needs and letting go of past burdens.
+On REF[laminae](cosmography#laminae) this facet TODO

+REF[Dissolution] tends towards finality, rest, release, destruction, nullification, loss, ignorance, waste, certainty, and death.